New South Australian reef reviving the Gulf

-Creating the largest reef restoration project ever undertaken in Australia
+The largest shellfish reef restoration project ever attempted in Australia

 With firm conviction, he recommended that to conserve existing oyster beds and extend the life of the industry, all further dredging had to be suspended to enable the beds to recover.

-Unfortunately, his foresight proved to be too late and by 1948 the South Australian wild oyster fishery had closed and the shellfish reefs of the area, along with all the other marine life they supported, had become functionally extinct.
+Unfortunately, his foresight went unheeded and by 1948 the South Australian wild oyster fishery had closed and the shellfish reefs of the area, along with all the other marine life they supported, were gone.

-This sorry story was similarly repeated right across thousands of kilometres of the southern coastline of Australia from WA to Victoria.
+This sorry story was similarly repeated right across thousands of kilometres of the southern coastline of Australia from Western Australia to Victoria.

 Restoring this reef is critical to improve marine biodiversity, fish production and water quality in the Gulf.
 The project will result in economic and social benefit to the nearby communities of Yorke Peninsula through the creation of new jobs, increased aquaculture, ecotourism and recreational fishing opportunities, as well as new volunteering and community education programs.

-Windara Reef will be built in two phases and will involve creating a limestone reef seeded with Australian Flat Oysters.
-The first four-hectare trial reef will be delivered by Primary Industries and Regions SA (PIRSA) by December 2017 and The Nature Conservancy will expand the reef up to 20 hectares in October 2018.
+Windara Reef has been built in two phases involving creating a limestone reef seeded with Australian Flat Oysters.
+The first four-hectare reef was delivered by Primary Industries and Regions South Australia (PIRSA) in June 2017 and The Nature Conservancy expanded the reef up to 20 hectares in October 2018.
 Over seven million oysters will be deployed onto the limestone reefs in 2019.

 Local businessman, John Sandercock, is passionate about fishing and the benefits it can bring local communities.
 John lives in Ardrossan on the Yorke Peninsula in South Australia.